software-rebels/Developer-Applied-Accelerations-in-Continuous-Integration/README.md

 # Developer-Defined Accelerations in Continuous Integration: A Detection Approach and Catalog of Patterns

+> [!NOTE]
+> This replication package has been tested on amd64 architecture with Ubuntu 24.04 operating system.

 ## Replication
 Our dataset is very large (about 1TB uncompressed, ~100GB compressed).
 We did not find a hosting service which can host such large files while keep anonymous during the review process.
 Hence, our dataset is available on request.
 This repository contains the inspection results.

+### Setup

+1. The following steps have been tested on a venilla Ubuntu Server 24.04 system.
+If you use other operating systems, be aware that your environment may differ from the authors', so adjust the relative command when necessary.
+2. Install Docker.
+The recommended way is to use the script:

 ### RQ1
 #### Manual Inspection